Anomaly and

 data in this paper were obtained from the mon- thly average temperature observation

-data of the 5–20 cm soil layer in Xi’an city, Hu county, Chang’an district, and
+data of the 5?C20 cm soil layer in Xi??an region Hu county, Chang??an district,

 distribution of the study area and city is shown in Figure 1.

-month-by-month ground temperature data was converted by units and the outliers
+ground temperature data was converted by units and the outliers were corrected.

-for research and development of shallow soil temperature dataset in Xi’an
+research and development of shallow soil temperature dataset in Xi??an region

 |